maful/versafleet-ruby/README.md

 To access the API, you'll need to create a `Versafleet::Client` and pass in your API Key and Secret Key.
 See [How to obtain API keys](https://versafleet.docs.apiary.io/#introduction/to-obtain-api-keys-(please-keep-them-safe!))

+Need more details?
+See [VersaFleet API Documentation](https://rubydoc.info/gems/versafleet) to see how it works internally.

 ```ruby
 client = Versafleet::Client.new(client_id: ENV["CLIENT_ID"], client_secret: ENV["CLIENT_SECRET"])
 ```